-If you are not fluent or comfortable in English, and need to attend an interview at an office of U.S. Citizenship and Immigration Services, in particular a green card (adjustment of status) interview, you might need to bring your own interpreter.
+If you are from another country and not fluent or comfortable in English, and you need to attend an interview at an office of U.S. Citizenship and Immigration Services, you might need to bring your own interpreter.
 That way, the USCIS officer and you can communicate through this person acting as intermediary.

 Exceptions to this broad rule include removal (deportation) hearings, at which an interpreter will be provided by the U.S. government, and naturalization (citizenship) interviews, because you are expected to know and be tested on your English language ability unless you've applied for a waiver based on age or disability.

-Here's what to know before you ask someone to serve as your interpreter at a green card interview at USCIS.
+Below, we'll explain what to know before you ask someone to serve as your interpreter at a green card interview at USCIS, including:

 The standards for interpreters (sometimes called translators, though technically translators handle only written text) who assist at interviews at USCIS field offices are set forth in the USCIS Policy Manual Chapter 5.
 This guidance does not cover situations where USCIS itself provides the interpreter; nor does it cover asylum, NACARA, credible fear/reasonable fear, naturalization, or overseas interviews.

 Certain people are not eligible to serve as interpreters at all, namely minors under the age of 18 (though an exception for good cause, such as lack of local interpreters who speak that language, may be made if the person is at least 14), witnesses in the case under consideration, and the applicant/interviewee's attorneys and legal representatives.